kymlu/eating-memories/src/pages/posts/apple-filled-icebox-cookies.md

 Take a pinch of the red dough and make a teardrop for the wattle, placing it below the beak.

 # Baking
-Bake at 320F/160C for 15 min.
+Bake at 320°F/160°C for 15 min.
 Let cool completely before creating the sandwiches.

 # Making the jam
-Dice the **apples** and put in a pot with the **sugar**.
+Dice the <b class="ingredient">apples</b> and put in a pot with the <b class="ingredient">sugar</b>.
 Boil on medium heat.
-When the water is almost all evaporated, add **lemon juice**.
+When the water is almost all evaporated, add <b class="ingredient">lemon juice</b>.
 Turn off the heat and keep it on the stove until the mixture is thickened.

 # Sandwiching the cookie
 Once the cookies have been cooled, pair up cookies that have similar shapes (the cookies will likely not be uniform).
 Some cookies might have a darker side, which you may or may not want to hide.